nawaz-malla/Flexible-Business-processes/README.md

-# Flexible-Business-processes

-# Simple BPMN Choreography Smart Contract on Algorand
+# Flexible-Business-processes on Algorad

-This project implements a simplified Business Process Model and Notation (BPMN) choreography pattern as a smart contract on Algorand Blockchain.
-It defines a message-passing choreography between two parties, `Party A` and `Party B` and more in the updated choreography.
+This project demonstrates a modular and upgradeable smart contract-based choreography engine for executing Business Process Model and Notation (BPMN)-inspired workflows using the Algorand blockchain.
+The approach focuses on process flexibility, formal modularity, and seamless upgrades, providing a lightweight yet scalable solution for collaborative business logic execution.
 ---

-## 🧠 Overview
+# Overview
+Traditional BPM platforms face challenges in modularity, upgradability, and managing stateful logic across versions.
+This project presents a novel smart contract that enables dynamic, rule-based execution of business processes with native upgrade paths — all while remaining cost-effective on-chain.
 The smart contract models a BPMN choreography with the following:

 ### Participants